Neurofibromatosis with brachial plexus neurofibroma

 41yo male with history of neurofibromatosis and multiple neurogenic tumours.
 MRI monitoring of largest lesion in right supraclavicular fossa and right brachial plexus.

 Loading Stack -

 0 images remaining

-There are three main types of neurogenic tumours formed directly from the brachial plexus – benign schwannomas, benign neurofibromas and malignant peripheral nerve sheath tumour (MPNST).
+There are three main types of neurogenic tumors formed directly from the brachial plexus – benign schwannomas, benign neurofibromas and malignant peripheral nerve sheath tumor (MPNST).